jerome-trc/biomorph/README.md

 A complete list of attributions and third-party licensing information can be found [here](/ATTRIB.md).
 Licensing information for this mod is [here](/LICENSE).

-This mod depends upon a minimum ZScript version of 2.4.
+This mod depends upon a minimum ZScript version of 2.4, but assume it is tested on the 64-bit Ubuntu build of the latest version of GZDoom with default compatibility flags.